AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ## Data Stream

 Data Streaming is basically adding and/or removing points sequentially, usually by timer.
-To stream data we can use two methods described above: **append()** and **remove()**.
+To stream data we can use two methods described above: {api:anychart.data.Set#append}**.append()**{api} and {api:anychart.data.Set#remove}**.remove()**{api}.
 In the sample below we create a chart and a button and set event on button click which appends a new data point with random value and removes first data point.

 {sample}CRUD\_06{sample}